-I’m a cryptographer and postdoctoral fellow at the University of Chicago working with David Cash.
+I’m a cryptographer and postdoctoral scholar at the University of Chicago working with David Cash.
 Cryptography is my main interest, but I have worked on topics ranging from quantum systems to complexity of election manipulation and enjoy most topics that have crisply define questions.

 See this page for a list of my papers.
 I also like to keep a page with my most current research interests here.